MicrosoftDocs/powerbi-docs/powerbi-docs/admin/service-security-sensitivity-label-overview.md

 * Sensitivity labels on Power BI assets are visible in the workspace list, lineage, favorites, recents, and apps views; labels are not currently visible in the "shared with me" view.
 Note, however, that a label applied to a Power BI asset, even if not visible, will always persist on data exported to Excel, PowerPoint, and PDF files.
 * Data sensitivity labels are not supported for template apps.
 Sensitivity labels set by the template app creator are removed when the app is extracted and installed, and sensitivity labels added to artifacts in an installed template app by the app consumer are lost (reset to nothing) when the app is updated.
 * Power BI does not support sensitivity labels of the [Do Not Forward](https://docs.microsoft.com/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide#let-users-assign-permissions), [user-defined](https://docs.microsoft.com/microsoft-365/compliance/encryption-sensitivity-labels?view=o365-worldwide#let-users-assign-permissions), and [HYOK](https://docs.microsoft.com/azure/information-protection/configure-adrms-restrictions) protection types.
 The Do Not Forward and user-defined protection types refer to labels defined in the [Microsoft 365 security center](https://security.microsoft.com/) or the [Microsoft 365 compliance center](https://compliance.microsoft.com/).
 * It is not recommended to allow users to apply parent labels within Power BI.
-If a parent label is applied to content, exporting data from that content to a file (Excel, PowerPoint and PDF) will fail.
+If a parent label is applied to content, exporting data from that content to a file (Excel, PowerPoint, and PDF) will fail.
 See [Sublabels (grouping labels)](https://docs.microsoft.com/microsoft-365/compliance/sensitivity-labels?view=o365-worldwide#sublabels-grouping-labels).

 ## Next steps